Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 The impact of a chosen model on the energetic properties of a solution is illustrated in Figure~\ref{fig:kinetic-energy} for configuration (iii).
-Figure~\ref{fig:kinetic-energy}(\textit{a}) shows the time series of $E_T$ and $E_Z$ for the DNS, $\tau \equiv \mathcal{M}$, $\tau \equiv d(m)$, and $\tau \equiv 0$.
+Figure~\ref{fig:kinetic-energy}(\textit{a}) shows the time series of $E_T$ and $E_Z$ for the DNS, the different models $\tau \equiv \mathcal{M}$, $\tau \equiv \nu_\text{L}$, $\tau \equiv d(m)$, and the under-resolved simulation $\tau \equiv 0$.
 Once the steady state has been reached, the energy contained in the zonal jets corresponds to about 30\% of the kinetic energy content.
-We observe that the under-resolved simulation $\tau \equiv 0$ and the hyperdiffusivity model $\tau \equiv d(m)$ lose up to 50\% of kinetic energy compared to the DNS in a few turnover times $\turnover$.
+We observe that the under-resolved simulation $\tau \equiv 0$ loses up to 30\% of the kinetic energy compared to the DNS in a few turnover times~$\turnover$.
 This loss can be mostly ascribed to the loss of mean zonal energy.
 Figure~\ref{fig:kinetic-energy}(\textit{b}) shows the corresponding time-averaged kinetic energy spectra as a function of azimuthal order $m$.
-The under-resolved simulation with $\tau \equiv 0$ presents an accumulation of kinetic energy at the tail of the spectrum.
+The under-resolved simulation with $\tau \equiv 0$ presents a slight accumulation of kinetic energy at the tail of the spectrum.
 This accumulation is not observed with the hyperdiffusivity model $\tau \equiv d(m)$, which was precisely designed to prevent such pile-up.
-Both $\tau \equiv 0$ and $\tau \equiv d(m)$ models underestimate the zonal energy ($m = 0$) by almost an order of magnitude, but also, to a lesser extent, the energy contained in the intermediate scales $m \sim 1 - 30$.
-In contrast, the implicit ``online'' model $\tau \equiv \mathcal{M}$ matches the kinetic energy spectra of the DNS up to $\overline{N_m}$, in spite of underestimating the total energy content by about 5\%, as can be seen in the time series of $E_T$ in Figure~\ref{fig:kinetic-energy}(\textit{a}).
+The under-resolved simulation $\tau \equiv 0$ also underestimates the zonal energy $(m = 0)$ and the energy contained in the intermediate scales $m \sim 1 - 30$.
+In contrast, the different models are able to match the kinetic energy spectra of the DNS up to $\overline{N_m}$, in spite of underestimating the total and zonal energy content by about 5--15\%, as can be seen in the time series of $E_T$ and $E_Z$ in Figure~\ref{fig:kinetic-energy}(\textit{a}).